Plovdiv: European Capital of Culture

 On 5 September 2014, Plovdiv was selected as the Bulgarian host of European Capital of Culture in 2019.
-The city will co-host the event with Matera and another city (yet to be decided).
+The city co-hosted the event with Matera.

 After Plovdiv was elected as European Capital of Culture in 2019, an ambitious cultural program has started its realisation.
-According to this program, there will be an Island of Arts in the middle of the Maritsa River in Plovdiv.
-The "Kapana" area (the "Trap") will become a quarter of the arts where the creative industries are going to be developed and presented.
-This famous area, Kapana, was renovated in 2014, restoring its authentic outlook.
-It has been used for a number of festivals and art events, attracting visitors from all over Bulgaria and the world.
+For 2019 the City Under the Hills had a number of concerts, including "Balkan Music in Plovdiv".
+The city held the Plovdiv Biennale and a number of international forums, such as a meeting of collectors from Europe, a summer art school, dance projects, etc.

-For 2019 the City Under the Hills is planning a number of concerts, including "Balkan Music in Plovdiv".The city will host the Plovdiv Biennale and a number of international forums, such as a meeting of collectors from Europe, a summer art school, dance projects, etc.
+The Fusion 2019 Urban Games Festival in Plovdiv was one of the standout events of the year, bringing together participants from across Europe—including Bulgaria, Italy, Poland, Germany, the UK, and Russia — to engage in five innovative games and cultural volunteering.
+This collaborative initiative, part of the European Capitals of Culture project, united Plovdiv and Matera in a two-part journey to explore and reimagine the cultural and historical dimensions of these cities.
+The diverse backgrounds of the participants and game scenarios (spy plots, space adventures, and mysterious stories, etc.) played a crucial role in this exploration.